stedavkle/personal-site/md/projects/personal-site/index.md

 [here](http://github.com/jstrieb/personal-site).

+## How It Works

+The script uses the `find` program to index the source directory and locate all `markdown` files to be converted.
+It then loops over all of the files, converting them in-turn using `pandoc`.
+Before converting a given file, it uses `sed` to extract the base directory of the file to be converted.
+This directory name is used to create the parent folder if it does not yet exist.

+The script also ensures that `pandoc` conversion only happens when the resulting `HTML` output actually needs to be updated.
+This occurs when the destination output doesn't exist, the source file has been more recently updated than the destination output file, or when anything in the `resources` folder has been more recently updated than the destination output.

+The `pandoc` command is run to convert from `markdown` to "standalone" `HTML`.[^3]  This means that `pandoc` generates a full page with a `<head>` and `<body>` rather than just converting to literal `HTML` tags.
+It also runs with options to include a custom stylesheet, to highlight code with a specific style, and to include a menu bar and footer in every page (based on files provided in the `resources` folder).
+The output page is formatted according to a template, also provided in the `resources` folder.

+Finally, the script copies over all files that it doesn't convert, preserving directory structure.
+This is useful for copying images or other media that could be associated with a post.
+It is also useful for copying pre-written `HTML` that the script does not generate.
+For example, on this site, I wrote the home page by hand in `HTML`, and copy it directly rather than converting it from `markdown`.

 [^1]: The last surviving barbiesstink site can be found [here](https://barbiesstink.webnode.com).
 It's still up after more than a decade, and it looks exactly as I remember it, embarrassing edited pictures